Germany, world leaders react after Iran admits downing plane by 'mistake' | DW | 11.01.2020

 Canada and Germany respond

-Canadian President Justin Trudeau on Saturday also acknowledged Iran's admission, saying his government remained focused on closure and justice for the families of the victims, adding that Canadian investigators will continue to cooperate with Iran.
+Canadian Prime Minister Justin Trudeau on Saturday also acknowledged Iran's admission, saying his government remained focused on closure and justice for the families of the victims, adding that Canadian investigators will continue to cooperate with Iran.

 At least 63 of the victims were Canadian.